Skip to content

 Sacramento CAM Benchmark

-$8.20average CAM per square foot for commercial tenants in Sacramento
+$8.20average CAM per square foot for commercial real estate clients in Sacramento

 Market rate estimate based on BOMA benchmarks and local brokerage data, 2026